 12/24/16 - Christmas Eve: Jack was released from the hospital today, I packed our things and vacated the Thornton

 House where I have been fortunate enough to stay during Jack's hospitalization.
-Todd brought us home.
+Our son Todd came to Boston and brought us home.

-12/25/16 - Christmas at home and family here with us.
+12/25/16 - Christmas at home and with family.
 Very happy.
 The Home Health Charge Nurse even visited today!

 12/31/16 - The first week home has been a busy one - getting a schedule in place for skilled nursing, physical therapy,